STEMLab/InFactory/README.md

 10) Send get request to this url : `{base_url}/document/(id of the document)`.
 In this example we create the document which has the id `doc1`.
 So the url will be this : `{base_url}/document/doc1`.
 Then you can get the document.

+### Rule of URL form
+As suggested in several RESTful API guide, every IndoorGML elements are mentioned as the plural such as 'cellspaces' , 'cellspaceboundarys, 'states', etc, without any capital letters in the elements names.